NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/FetalBrainSegmentationAndVolumization/README.md

 ## Objective
 1. Take any fetal MRI image
-1. Autonomously segment the fetal brain
+1. Semiautomatically segment the fetal brain
-1. Autonomously produce a brain volume for the segmented brain
+1. Semiautomatically produce a brain volume for the segmented brain

 ## Approach and Plan